My Birth Story!

 We had learnt from previous experience, visitors were kept to a bare minimum.
 I knew that my hospital stay was really the only one on one time I would have with Patrick so we made sure we enjoyed every minute of it.

-Despite his reflux (yes it struck again), Patrick is our quiet little achiever who thrives on friends, encouragement, hockey, laughter and hugs.
+Despite his reflux (yes it struck again), Patrick is our quiet little achiever who thrives on friends, encouragement, sport, laughter and hugs.
 His humour makes us laugh every day.
 Patrick is our quiet achiever!

 Patrick has taught me the art of letting go, quiet time and that it is ok that everything isn’t always perfect.